go-gost/docs/en/docs/tutorials/api/overview.md

 	  auther: auther-0
 	```

-You can even only open the API service, and then dynamically configure the service and other components through the API.
+You can also start the API service only, and then dynamically configure services and other components through the API.

 === "CLI"

     ```sh
 	gost -api :18080
 	```